JiFish/Storyteller/README.md

 - Demons of the Deep _(Designed for this book.)_

 #### toc
-This book starts you with no inventory or provisions.
-This is a good choice for books not listed here.
+This booktype starts you with no inventory or provisions.
+This is a good choice for books not listed here at all.
-- Trail of Champions _(Designed for this book.)_
+- Trail of Champions
 - Crypts of the Sorcerer
 - Battleblade Warrior

 #### coh
-Includes instant kills on double attack dice.
+This booktype includes instant kills on double attack dice.
 - Creature of Havoc _(Designed for this book.)_

+#### poe
+- Portal of Evil _(Designed for this book.)_

+#### bvp
+This booktype starts you with no inventory or provisions and your stats all start at max 1.
+Stats are determined during the adventure.
+- Blackvein Prophecy _(Designed for this book.)_

 #### rtfm
 - Return to Firetop Mountain _(Designed for this book.)_